 Our final option is a lemon extract non-toxic formula that is made of all-natural sources.
 The eco-friendly product uses 100 percent recycled packaging and is made in the USA.
 All of these features are great to have in any product, but unfortunately, they are downplayed with this option because the formula is very ineffective.

-The spray can be used on multiple surfaces and fabrics, yet it does not deter your pup from going to town on shoes or anything else they can sink their teeth into.
+The 10th best dog chew deterrent spray on our list can be used on multiple surfaces and fabrics, yet it does not deter your pup from going to town on shoes or anything else they can sink their teeth into.
 It also does not make much difference when it comes to licking or biting irritated skin even though you can use this formula on hot spots.

 The eight-ounce bottle will be gone is a short amount of time as dogs tend to like the taste and will be attracted to the item it was sprayed on.
 On another note, the product is advertised to be alcohol-free yet the ingredient label states that it contains isopropanol 20 percent.
 Overall, the strong fumes and less than stellar effectiveness make this a good option.
 The only saving grace is you could use the spray on the items you want your pooch to chew like their toy bones.